Definition of Ongoing Employee

 Similar glossary definitions you must know

 - Independent contractor: A self-employed individual.
-The contractor’s client (or the payer) has the right to control and direct only the result of the work — not what will be done or how it will be done.
+The contractor’s client (or the payer) has the right to control and direct only the result of the work.
+They cannot direct what will be done or how it will be done.

 - Defined (qualified) benefit plan: A defined benefit plan is a qualified employer-sponsored retirement plan that provides a fixed monthly amount at retirement.